hadronlabs-org/drop-points-crawler/doc/index.md

 # Drop points data crawler
 This crawler is used to get the drop points data from various sources and store it in a database

+## Design
+The crawler is designed to be modular and extensible.
+It consists of several components:
+* Crawler - the main component that retreives the data from the source
+* REST API - the component that provides the data to other services/clients (tRPC server)
+* Complimentary SubQuery Indexers - as for some sources it is not possible to get the data directly, we use SubQuery indexers to get the data from the chain

 ## Sources of data
 - Neutron native token balance
 - Neutron Astroport LP token balance
 - Neutron Astroport LP token balance (staked)
 - Neutron Mars using as collateral
+- Osmosis network native token balance <sup>*</sup>
 - Osmosis Astroport LP token balance
 - Osmosis Astroport LP token balance (staked)
 - Osmosis Mars using as collateral
 - Kujira native token balance
-- Secret network native token balance
+- Secret network native token balance <sup>*</sup>
+<sup>*</sup> - is integrated with the help of Subquery indexer

 ## Action plan
 This crawled is intended to run several times a day.
 The action plan is as follows:
 1. Get heights from the chains store
 2. Create tasks out of these heights
-3. Create final task to aggregate data and update the points on-chain (source: `final`)
-4. For each task:
+3. For each task:
     0. Update the task status to `running`
     1. Get the data from the source
     2. Store the data in the database
     3. Update the task status to `done`
     4. In case of error, update the task status to `fail`

-### Final task
+### Finish task
-The final task is used to aggregate the data and update the points on-chain using deployed CW20 contract
+The `finish` task is used to aggregate the data and update the points on-chain using deployed CW20 contract

 ## Database schema
 As database we use SQLite3.
 The schema is as follows: